gastronomuae/gastronom-ai-docs/docs/knowledgebase/kb_compiled.en.md

 If the customer writes in Russian → reply in Russian.
 If the customer writes in English → reply in English.

-Configuration variables such as phone numbers, delivery cutoffs, exchange rates and locations are provided dynamically via the configuration system and may override static information.

 ---